 FRANCO VITALI of Ferrara, Italy, the largest Italian collector of professional diving suits.
 He owns several extremely precious pieces, among them an extraordinary collection of Panerai watches, depth gauges and compasses that, at the occasion, he withdraws from his bank safety box to satisfy the requests of exhibitions and shows.

 GIULIANO MINIATI for a long time, was the technical point of reference for divers in the Florence and Tuscany areas.
 From his historical collection very beautiful pieces appeared, envied by any collector.

 GIOVANNI MORIGI during the years, collected a huge quantity of diving gear of any type unfortunately, hidden in his unbreakable place but, fortunately, shown in these pages.

-GIANNI RIDOLFI of Milan, at the beginning of his collection.
+GIANNI RIDOLFI of Milan, Italy, at the beginning of his collection.

 MATTEO TAGLIAPIETRA of Venice, fortunate owner of the incredible “Fortuna" depth gauge.